 The Long Way Home

-Photography: Matthew Hayes
+photography: Matthew Hayes

 Idaho is just another outlined territory in a nation connected by roads.
 Across the miles and mountains outside our perspectives, along these same roads, are the places many Americans live.
 Set in the high deserts of Southern, Central and Eastern Idaho, “Idaho Highway Stories” is a three-part photo essay documenting life along U.S. Routes 93, 75 and 20.

 “Idaho Highway Stories” is not about the physical exploration of the Idaho landscape, but the lifestyles and emotions that define it.
-Focusing on the intricate moments of daily life, these photographs provide an intimate look at the compelling characters and moments in the backyards of this unusual part of America.
+Focusing on the intricate moments of daily life, these photographs provide an intimate look at the compelling characters and activities in the backyards of this unusual part of America.